babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ## Dealing with limitations

 In this section, we've written a lot about limitations, unsupported features and such.
 However, how do you deal with these things in real life?
-If Babelfish runs a SQL statement that doesn't return a result set that is identical to the result set when run against SQL Server, the SQL statement will fail.
+If Babelfish threw an error whenever an application uses an unsupported feature, it could not be used with that application.
+On the other hand, it should not silently ignore such syntax and then silently behave differently from what the user might expect.
+So Babelfish gives you a choice.

 To better deal with statements that might fail, Babelfish allows you to define *escape hatches*.
 An escape hatch is a flag that specifies Babelfish behavior when it encounters an unsupported feature or syntax.